lawrab/echoes-of-alba/README.md

 ### Debug Mode

-For development and testing, debug tools are enabled by default:
+For development and testing, debug tools are available:

 - **Top-right panel** shows current story beat
 - **Jump to Beat:** Skip to any part of the story
 - **Validate Story:** Check for broken links in story data
 - **Reset Story:** Start over from the beginning

+Debug mode is disabled by default.
+To enable:
-To disable: Set `DEBUG_MODE = false` in `js/main.js`
+- Set `DEBUG_MODE = true` in `js/main.js`, or
+- Press `Shift+D` during gameplay (note: currently not functional - see [issue #1](https://github.com/lawrab/echoes-of-alba/issues/1))

 ## Story Paths